-Recommendation: Install enhanced traffic control at the intersection, either a traffic signal or roundabout, depending on warrants.
+Recommendation: Install enhanced traffic control at the intersection, with the type and configuration determined based on an intersection control evaluation.
 Consider intersection lighting or other visibility enhancements in the short-term.

 Implementation Partners: Gallatin County, MDT, Utility Providers, Adjacent Landowners